kouks/gaem/docs/index.md

   1. Increase `reputation` with the `hub`.
   2. Buy `hub`-specific items.
 Weapons, Gear items, consumables, cosmetics - whatever.

-## random thigns I thought of but there's not enough context
+## random thigns I thought of but there's not enough context (maybe there is now cause I added some context)

 **Concept of `upgrades`**